 Interrailing around Europe was a life-changing experience.
 I found it to be like a sort of travelling Pandora’s Box with a colourful array of different and notable things contained within – attractions, restaurants, tours, parks, museums and sights all for you to experience and explore.
 Like in the Pandora’s Box myth however, there is an important cautionary element to note in relation to such a trip.
 It would be unwise not to think and plan before considering interrailing, and I learnt there are some very practical dos and don’ts with journeys like this.
 But using my top ten interrailing tips, your European interrail trip should flow that little bit smoother.

-Here are some practical interrailing tips and advice:
+Here’s my top interrailing tips and advice:

 1. Don’t take too much luggage with you